ti-cortex-m4/demo-java-virtual-threads2/src/test/java/virtual_threads/part2/readme.md

-## How to properly use virtual threads
+## Code examples

 ### Write blocking synchronous code in the thread-per-task style

-The following non-blocking asynchronous code will not benefit much from using virtual threads, because the _CompletableFuture_ class already manages the blocking of the threads:
+The following non-blocking asynchronous code will not benefit much from using virtual threads, because the `CompletableFuture` class already reuses threads in its executor between the execution of stages:

 <sub>The following code is a simplified example of an asynchronous multistage workflow.
 First, we call two long-running methods that return a product price in the EUR and the EUR/USD exchange rate.
 Then we calculate the net product price from the results of these methods.
 Then we call the third long-running method that takes the net product price and returns the tax amount.
 Finally, we calculate the gross product price from the net product price and the tax amount.</sub>